 4. Loan Underwriting

-During the mortgage underwriting process, the underwriter may issue a conditional approval.
+During the underwriting process, the underwriter may issue a conditional approval.
 This means the borrower is likely to get the loan, but must provide more documents first.

 5. Loan Approval and Disbursement